 All publishable products with CDC staff listed among the authors must receive formal clearance from the agency before publishing.
 This includes employees of CDC, but does not include employees of other universities/CPCRN Network Centers that receive CDC funding.
 Clearance is to be coordinated by the first-listed CDC author.
 The CDC clearance process must happen after a final draft is ready, but before the draft is submitted to the publishers for review.
 When preparing a publication for submission to publishers, authors should leave ample time (at least 4-6 weeks) in between completion of the document and submission to publishers to allow for CDC clearance.
 Products requiring formal clearance include, but are not limited to manuscripts, journal articles, book chapters, abstracts for meetings, and website content.
-For more information, see: https://cpcrn.org/member-resources?open=policies.
+Co-authors from NCI or other federal agencies may have separate clearance policies that need to be followed.